openframeworks/ofBook/chapters/network/chapter.md

         "Hello world!! this is an openFrameworks network message[/TCP]\0"

 The last `\0` is actually added for compatibility reasons with old versions of flash!
-The `[\TCP]` allows the other side to read the stream until it receives the full message.
+The `[/TCP]` allows the other side to read the stream until it receives the full message.
 So when you use:

 ```cpp
 string message = tcpServer.receive();